 This completes the test and calibration chapter.
-Save the set points by pressing the SAVE key on the Hand Held Programmer, or save settings using Watch Window (refer to "Help" if you need help).
+Save the set points by pressing the SAVE key on the Hand Held Programmer, or save settings using the Marine Control Standard PC Interface or Watch Window (refer to "Help" if you need help).
 Power down the control for about 10 seconds.
 Restore power and verify that all set points are as recorded.